 “India was not raising any additional territorial claims.
 The Chinese concerns in this regard were therefore misplaced.
 The minister also conveyed that so far as the India China boundary question was concerned the two sides had agreed to a fair, reasonable and mutually acceptable settlement of the Boundary Question on the basis of the 2005 Political Parameters and Guiding Principles,” the release said.

 Jaishankar, who is on a crucial three-day visit to China, also called on Chinese Vice President Wang Qishan, considered a confidant of President Xi Jinping.

 Welcoming Jaishankar, Foreign Minister Wang referred to the Indo-Pak tensions without directly mentioning about India scrapping the Article 370 of the Constitution that gave special status to Jammu and Kashmir.

 “On the basis of the Five Principles of Peaceful Co-existence, we can have mutually beneficial cooperation.
 This is in the fundamental interest and long term interest of our two peoples and also contribute to world peace and human progress,” Wang said.

-The visit of Jaishankar, the first Indian minister to tour China after the Modi government began its second term, is taking place following India's decision to revoke the special status of Jammu and Kashmir and divide the state into two Union Territories -Jammu and Kashmir, and Ladakh.
+The visit of Jaishankar, the first Indian minister to tour China after the Modi government began its second term, is taking place after India’s decision to revoke the special status of J&K and divide it into two Union Territories — Jammu and Kashmir, and Ladakh.